anthonypdawson/divine-devops-universe/docs/how-to-create-a-new-topic.md

 5. **Example Post Structure**
    - Provide a detailed example of how a post under this topic should be formatted.
 Use in-universe language and humor to maintain the tone of the Divine DevOps Universe.

+## Categorization Guidance

+- Ensure posts are categorized under an existing topic where possible.
+- If no suitable topic exists, create a new one using the steps outlined in this document.
+- Collaborate with the team to maintain consistency in topic naming and structure.
+- Refer to [AI-Assisted Post Categorization](./ai-categorization.md) for examples and progress.

 ## Example Topic File Template
 ```markdown